ga-wdi-exercises/the-jquery-review/readme.md

   0. Adapt the code you wrote in the previous section to work with a for loop that iterates over the objects in `articles`.

+0. Hovering the cursor over a paragraph changes its background color to lightGrey.
+When the mouse exits the paragraph, the color should revert back to its previous value.
+  0. Store the default background-color value in a variable.
+  0. Change the background color to light grey when the mouse hovers over the paragraph.
+  0. Determine the event that corresponds to the mouse exiting the area of a DOM element.
+  0. Add event listeners to listen for this type of event, and have the background color revert to its default value when this event occurs.

 ## Bonuses

-0. Hovering over a paragraph changes its background color to lightGrey.
-When the mouse exits the paragraph, the color should revert back to its previous value.

 0. Use jQuery animate to have the staff names slide and fade into view.
 Check out [http://api.jquery.com/animate/](http://api.jquery.com/animate/)